A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

-Having surveyed the foundational methods of \irl{} and how various challenges are mitigated, we now discuss important ways in which the assumptions of original \irl{} problem have been relaxed to enable advances toward real-world applications.
+Having surveyed the foundational methods for \irl{} in Section~\ref{sec:PrimaryMethods} and discussed how they and a few extensions mitigate the various challenges in Section~\ref{sec:Mitigation}, we now discuss important ways in which the assumptions of the basic \irl{} problem have been relaxed to enable advances toward real-world applications.